findonflow/find/Overview.md

 	// lookupAddress look up the address of a find name, and return the owner if there is one (and if the lease is still valid / active) access(all) lookupAddress(_ name:String): Address?

-	// lookup looks up the find name owner's profile access(all)lic interface if there is one access(all) lookup(_ input:String): &{Profile.Public}?
+	// lookup looks up the find name owner's profile public interface if there is one access(all) lookup(_ input:String): &{Profile.Public}?

 	// reverse lookup looks up the address for the user's find name